 The Point Resort Is New York’s Hidden Gem

-For anyone who has lived in New York for even a few years, one of the best things about the city is returning to visit it — which, unfortunately, means one has to leave it often.
-One of the Big Apple’s great pleasures is that there are so many choices for an escape — from the beaches to the woods, from the lakes to the mountains, from grand estates to hamlets and from quaint villages to rolling farmlands.
-And what’s best — they are all within driving distance or a short train ride away.
+For anyone who has lived in New York City, one of its great pleasures is that there are so many choices for an escape — from its beaches to its woods, from the lakes to the mountains, from grand estates to hamlets and from quaint villages to rolling farmland.
+Best of all — they are all within driving distance or a short train ride away.

 After an intense week of viewing, discussing, and reviewing art at the Frieze Art Fair and attending all the gallery openings, dinners, curator tours and private viewings, I was ready for some calm, relaxing time away.
 My chief desire was a beautiful vista, lush greenery, cosy rooms, delicious food and an intimate setting.
 Combining all of those may seem like a tall order, but I did have in mind one place that would fit the bill…one which has topped my list for years — The Point Resort.
 It was the first ever Relais and Chateaux property in North America.